 Introduction

 While typically thought of as a disease in neonates, gonococcal conjunctivitis (GC) is an infectious process that has also become an increasing issue in other age groups.
 When it occurs in neonates, GC is also known as gonococcal ophthalmia neonatorum and is most likely due to maternal transmission during birth.
 In older age groups, GC is more associated with sexually transmitted infections but can also present without evidence of concomitant genital infection.
-The condition is important to recognize as untreated cases can lead to significant life-threatening like meningitis and/or altering consequences for patients, for example, blindness.[1][2][3][4]
+The condition is important to recognize as untreated cases can lead to significant life-threatening conditions like meningitis and/or severe consequences for patients, for example, blindness.[1][2][3][4]

 Etiology

 GC is due to ophthalmic infection with Neisseria gonorrhoeae, a gram-negative diplococcus.
-In neonates, the transmission of N gonorrhoeae and subsequent development of GC often occurs during delivery and exposure to infectious vaginal secretions.
+In neonates, the transmission of N gonorrhoeae and subsequent development of GC often occur during delivery and exposure to infectious vaginal secretions.
 This occurs because the mucosa of the cervix and urethra of infected mothers can act as bacterial reservoirs.
 Even with delivery via cesarean section, vertical transmission of N gonorrhoeae is still possible.
 Approximately 10% of neonates exposed to gonorrheal exudates during delivery may go on to develop GC, even with appropriate prophylaxis.
-In populations other than neonates, transmission can occur via direct sexual contact with infective secretions or indirectly, for example via manual or fomite transmission, though this is thought to be less likely since N gonorrhea does not typically survive more than a few minutes outside the human body.
+In populations other than neonates, transmission can occur via direct sexual contact with infective secretions or indirectly, for example, via manual or fomite transmission.
+However, this is thought to be less likely since N gonorrhea does not typically survive more than a few minutes outside the human body.
 There has also been evidence that suggests that GC could potentially be due to different strains of gonococci that are not associated with sexually transmitted infections.[5][6][7]

 Epidemiology